ysskrishna/nextjs-supabase-starter/README.md

 # NextJS Supabase Starter

-A modern Library Management System built with Next.js 15 and Supabase, featuring a beautiful UI powered by Radix UI components and Tailwind CSS.
+A modern Next.js starter template with Supabase integration, featuring a beautiful UI powered by Radix UI components and Tailwind CSS.

 ## Demo